bestia-dev/GuitaraokeLeader/README.md

 # Guitaraoke

+***Play guitar and sing with your friends***
+***On any smartphone read the lyrics and chords in sync with the song***

 I never liked karaoke.
 A single "performer" in front of a non-interested crowd.
 But I like to play guitar and optionally sing along.
 And I found a buddy guitarist and we can play and sing together.
 I even found some more friends that like to sing along (mostly when drunk).
 And now we have a problem.
 Nobody remembers the lyrics and the chords.
 I am a programmer and every problem looks like it has a software solutions.
 Enter `Guitaraoke`: it is like karaoke but with added guitar chords.
 The are 2 roles in this game.
-The `Leader` will lead the way for the `followers`.
+The `Leader` will lead the way for many `followers`.

 ## guitaraoke videos

 First I created the videos.
 In the video editor `ShotCut` for Win10, I put together the audio of the song and copied the lyrics and chords I found on the internet.
 I tried to show the lyrics and chords a little bit earlier so we can prepare to sing-along and play-along guitar.
 It is great that I can now modify the chords and the lyrics if I like it different.
+TODO: I will make a tutorial how to create Guitaraoke mp4 files.
+It is easy.

 ## only mobile